redtexts/texts/gorter_1920_open_letter_to_lenin.md

 Your tactics strive to leave the Trade Unions as they are, "down below," and only to give them other leaders somewhat more of the Left trend, is therefore purely a change "up above."
 And the Trade Unions remain in _the power of leaders_.
 And these, once spoilt, everything is as of old, or at the very best, a slight improvement in the layers up above.
 No, not even if you yourself, or we ourselves, were the leaders, we would not consent to this.
 For we wish to enable the masses themselves to become more intelligent, more courageous, self-acting, more elevated in all things.
 We want the masses themselves to make the revolution.
 For only thus the revolution can triumph here in Western Europe.
 And to this end the old Trade Unions must be destroyed.

-### Industrial Workers Decide.
+## Industrial Workers Decide.

 How utterly different it is in the industrial unions.
 Here it is the worker himself who decides about tactics, trend, and struggle, and who intervenes if the "leaders" do not act as he wants them to.
 The factory, the workshop, being at the same time the organisation, he stands continually in the fight himself.

 In so far as it is possible under capitalism, he is the maker and the guide of his own fate, and as this is the case with every one of them, THE MASS IS THE MAKER AND LEADER OF ITS OWN FIGHT.

-More, infinitely more so, than was ever possible in the old Trade Unions, reformist as well as syndicalist [(10)][notes].
+More, infinitely more so, than was ever possible in the old Trade Unions, reformist as well as syndicalist^[It has to be borne in mind, of course, that this new combination of individualism and centralism is not given right away in its completed form, but that it is only springing up now, and is a process, which will be developed only in the struggle itself, and thus perfected.].

 The industrial unions and workers' unions that make the individuals themselves, and consequently the masses themselves, the direct fighters, those that really wage the war, are for that very reason the best weapons for the revolution, the weapons we need here in Western Europe, if ever we shall be able without help to overthrow the most powerful capitalism of the world.